ta-snarayan/electrical-bushing-agent/data_collection/hitachi_website_data_collection/README.md

 - Clickable links for certain fields

 The parser:
+1. Checks for "No bushing found by that style number" message (logs error if found)
-1. Extracts all text content from the webpage
+2. Extracts all text content from the webpage
-2. Identifies sections by text markers
+3. Identifies sections by text markers
-3. Uses label-based searching within sections
+4. Uses label-based searching within sections
-4. Falls back to link extraction for style numbers
+5. Falls back to link extraction for style numbers
-5. Validates extracted data before saving
+6. Validates extracted data (requires at least one field with data)
+7. **Saves HTML only if valid/partial data exists**
+8. **Deletes HTML file if no valid data or error detected**
-6. Logs all failures to error CSV for analysis
+9. Logs all failures to error CSV with descriptive messages
+10. **Error log indices are skipped in future runs** (performance optimization)

 ## Testing & Validation